 - There is negligible risk that the application will produce information that may allow individual study participants to be identified.

 - The application does not violate (or potentially violate) any of the consent given by the participants or their guardians.

 - The application does not violate (or potentially violate) any of the ethical permissions granted to the study* from which data or samples are requested.

-- Does the application address topics that fall within the acknowledged remit of the project, as understood by participants?
+- The application addresses topics that fall within the acknowledged remit of the study, as understood by participants.

-- Does the application request access to a depletable finite resource (whole blood extracted DNA, blood, saliva and urine)?
+- The application does not require access to a depletable finite resource (whole blood extracted DNA, blood, saliva and urine).

-Applications for finite bio-samples are seen as being in competition with other potential research projects, and the quality of the science is reviewed formally (if necessary using independent external reviewers).
-The 1958BC biosample strategy guidelines contain more detail.
+If the application does require access to samples, then the criteria in the METADAC biosample strategy guidelines have been met.
+Applications for finite bio-samples are seen as being in competition with other potential research projects**, and the quality of the science is reviewed formally (if necessary using independent external reviewers).
+The METADAC biosample strategy guidelines contain more detail of the process.

 * ‘Study’ refers to one of the longitudinal studies under METADAC governance.

 ** ‘Project’ refers to projects proposed in data/samples applications to METADAC.